2020 Movers, Shakers and City Builders

 Published on January 08, 2020

-By 2030, one in three people will live in cities worldwide.
+By 2030, urban areas are projected to be home to 60% of the world's population.
 The challenges we face in the coming decade can feel enormous: climate change, inequality, affordable transit and housing are a handful of the urgent issues cities face across Canada.
 But challenges are also opportunities to do city building differently.
 It will take committed, creative and compassionate movers and shakers across all sectors to use their skills and vision to meet these challenges head-on.

 We asked our leaders at Evergreen to share with us a few city builders that inspire them.
 Here are the five people and their projects you should watch for in 2020: